satyamsinh19/Data-Visualisation-Problem-Solution--Forage-Tata/README.md

-# Tata Data Visualization – Empowering Business with Effective Insights
+<h1 align="center"> Tata Data Visualization – Empowering Business with Effective Insights </h1>

 ## 📌 Project Overview
 This project focuses on **business intelligence and data visualization** to empower decision-making in an **online retail business**.
 The goal is to provide **actionable insights** to the **CEO** and **CMO** through effective data visualizations using the given dataset.